Multimodal Diffusion Forcing for Forceful Manipulation: Experiments

-\textbf{Can MDF handle different history lengths and sensor modalities?} Unlike DP3 and UWM, which are trained with a fixed history length, the history length of MDF can be adapted at the test time based on the tasks requirements.
-The adaptibility to context length is a critical capability for large-scale multi-task learning.
-We demonstrate this capability of MDF in Fig.~\ref{fig:mdf-history}.
-While in Table.~\ref{table:sim_result}, we show the results of all methods with a history length of 4, it should be noted that our method can achieve higher performance (92\%) on Gear Mesh with longer history.

-\textbf{Is dynamics modeling helpful for action generation at test time?} We also observe that MDF-Planner, which incorporates knowledge of the dynamics model into action generation, is less effective than MDF-Policy.
-We conjecture that this is because the evaluated tasks are relatively short-horizon and do not demand complex, system-2 style reasoning, where planning would likely be more advantageous.
+\textbf{Is dynamics modeling helpful for action generation at test time?} We also observe that MDF-WA, which incorporates explicit dynamics modeling into action generation, performs worse than MDF-Policy.
+We hypothesize that this is due to the relatively short-horizon nature of the evaluated tasks, which do not require complex, system-2–style reasoning.

 \textbf{Force reasoning and state estimation are important for contact-rich tasks}.
 Removing the force input or restricting the model to sampling future actions without estimating history states leads to performance drops of 6\%–28\%.